knewplay/book-programming-essential/toolset/tools.md

 ![Cloning Process](./figures/clone.jpg)
 *Cloning creates an exact local copy of the remote repository.*

 Once you have a local copy, you can create branches, make changes, and commit them just like in any other Git repository.
 While your local repository maintains this history of commits, these are local to your computer.
-To share this history and the current state with others, one must synchronize the local repository with a remote one.
+To share this history and the current state with others, one must synchronize the local repository with the remote one.

 ![Push and Pull Process](./figures/push-pull.jpg)
 *To synchronize changes, you push updates from your local repository to the remote and pull the latest changes from the remote back to your local repository.*